 Get more information on student mental health from the NHS Livewell site.

-If you or someone else would like help and support it's available from student support, mental health services.
+If you or someone else would like help and support, it's available from Wellbeing Services.

 NTU Chaplains are trained to support people with loss and bereavement issues.
-They can talk to you confidentially, compassionately and objectively about the issues you might be facing.
-You do not have to be of faith to book a chat.
+They can talk to you confidentially, compassionately and objectively.
+You don't have to be of faith to book a chat.

-Student Minds offer support and useful resources that you may need during coronavirus called Student Space
+Student Minds offer support and useful resources that you may need during coronavirus.
+See Student Space.

 Information, advice and training